-- LWP installed four SolarBee SB10000s mixers in Green Ridge Glade Reservoir.
+- LWP installed five SolarBee SB10000s mixers in Green Ridge Glade Reservoir.

-- Water Quality staff will begin a powdered-activated carbon optimization study to improve taste and odor removal with an anticipated project completion of Aug 2017.
+- Water Quality staff completed a powdered-activated carbon optimization study to improve taste and odor removal.

-- Water Quality staff will increase taste and odor monitoring at the intake structure to the Loveland Water Treatment Plant.
+- Water Quality staff increased taste and odor monitoring at the intake structure to the Loveland Water Treatment Plant.

-- LWP will contract with a lake management company to apply algaecide to Green Ridge Glade Reservoir in the event of an unforeseen bloom.
+- LWP has contracted with a lake management company to apply algaecide to Green Ridge Glade Reservoir in the event of an unforeseen bloom.